zucs161/staze/README.md

 [![Crates.io](https://img.shields.io/crates/v/staze.svg)](https://crates.io/crates/staze)
 # staze

 A terminal time tracker.
 Start sessions, label them, and review your time as a bar chart — all from the keyboard.

-Adpot Staz, a cute creature that live with your work.
+Cute bonus: you'll adpot **Staz**, a small creature that lives as your work.

 <!-- Demo gif — render with `vhs demo.tape` (https://github.com/charmbracelet/vhs) -->
 ![staze demo](demo.gif)